ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 ```

-The mean cross-validated R-squared score from this is **0.923** which again is higher than we saw for both Linear Regression & our Decision Tree.
+The mean cross-validated R-squared score from this is **0.923**, which again is higher than we saw for both the linear regression and decision tree models.

 <br>
 ##### Calculate Adjusted R-Squared

-Just like we did with Linear Regression & our Decision Tree, we will also calculate the *Adjusted R-Squared* which compensates for the addition of input variables, and only increases if the variable improves the model above what would be obtained by probability.
+Just like we did with linear regression and the decision tree, we will also calculate the *adjusted R-squared*, which compensates for the addition of input variables and only increases if the variable improves the model above what would be obtained by chance.

 ```python